17+ Badass Bend Hikes to Conquer During Your Visit

 Three Sister Trail in Bend, Oregon

-If you have time for some side trips, there are lots of shimmering lakes nearby for breathtaking panoramic snapshots.
-Plus, you’ll discover a diverse range of terrain, including spruce forests, blooming wildflowers, rocky riverbeds, pumice material, and volcanic landscapes.
+If you have time for some side trips, there are lots of shimmering turquoise lakes nearby.
+You’ll discover a diverse range of terrain, including spruce forests, blooming wildflowers, alpine meadows, enchanting streams, and volcanic landscapes.

-Just keep in mind that there are fewer camping options and places to find drinking water compared to other long-distance hikes.
+Just keep in mind that compared to other long-distance hikes, this route offers fewer camping options and places to find drinking water.

 Prepare for crowds around famous landmarks and day hikes along the loop, especially during the peak hiking period of July-August.
 If you decide to hike during a later part of the season, always check weather forecasts for potential snow.